 "Being an artist effects every day of my life whether I'm making that day or not.
 It makes me look at things more intensely and think about how I'm looking."

 Melissa, we are stardust is for those with loyal hearts, sophisticated minds and wild natures.
 As such, please tell us:

 - Your favourite piece of wilderness - Around where my grandma still lives - a small hamlet not far from Dawlish Warren.
 Driving there, the lanes are plant-moulded to tunnel like forms.
 It's like the landscape is taking you in, densely.

-- Three things you love learning about - Unsolved crimes and forensics, materials, tribal decoration.
+- Three things you love learning about - Materials, tribal decorations, forensics.

 - What love means to you - Warmth and excitement, support; not wanting to live without the person or thing.

 What did you spend most of your time doing when you were little and what did you want to be when you grew up?

 I used to wake up around 6am every day with my sister and brother.
 Invariably, the day started the same.
 We liked the re-runs of Mr Benn, I Love Lucy and a medical education program about the body where all the cells were characters.
 But our favourite Betamax tapes were Charlie Chaplin and Michael Jackson videos (Bad and Thriller).
 The most over-watched film we had was David Lean's Great Expectations.
 The moment I first did my own French plait really stuck with me; I was 6 and I could perfect my own hair and look.
 In the front room which housed the books and the TV my parents left me the black octagonal table.
 Here I used to make art and take over the floor with rolls of paper.
 I guess it was sort of my first studio.